Settings of the TwinCAT module generator

 PlcFb.
 FpExceptionsForUpdate

-Floating Point Exceptions within the function block during the update phase can be set.
+Floating Point Exceptions within the function block during the update stage can be set.

 Options: CallerExceptions, ThrowExceptions, SuppressExceptions, LogExceptions, LogAndHold, LogAndCatch, LogAndDump, LogHoldAndDump, LogCatchAndDump